redpelicans/farso/README.md

 	* `globals`: config's `globals` property
 	* `lget`: TODO[lset/lget]

-returns the current `trip`.
+returns the current `farso`.

-A default `vibe` will be the one used to search mocks, to switch to another one use `trip#select(name)`.
+A default `vibe` will be the one used to search mocks, to switch to another one use `farso#select(name)`.

-trip's server offers a minimalist http api to list existing vibes:
+farso's server offers a minimalist http api to list existing vibes:

 ```
 $ curl http://[host:port]/_vibes_